bluu-sql/bluu-sql/README.md

 - 👋 Hi, I’m Tomás Fuentes Milla from Chile, I have 20 years old and my nickname is @bluu-sql

-- 👀 I’m intereste in saving my progress as a Computer Engineering student for the next 4 years.
+- 👀 I’m intereste in saving my progress as a Informatics Engineering student for the next 4 years.

 - 🌱 I’m currently learning Python, JavaScript and SQL.